swagger-api/swagger-js/README.md

 ```

 In the above simple example, we're creating a new request signer that simply
-base 64 encodes the URL.
+Base64 encodes the URL.
 Of course you'd do something more sophisticated, but
 after encoding it, a header called `signature` is set before sending the request.

 ### How does it work?